 Other treatments for heart failure include devices to help the heart pump with more force or to beat at the right rhythm, and surgery to improve blood flow to the heart or replace the heart.

-Patient education: Medicines for heart failure (The Basics)
+Patient education: Medicines for heart failure with reduced ejection fraction (The Basics)

 Patient education: Low-sodium diet (The Basics)

 Patient education: Coronary heart disease (The Basics)